-There is nothing simple about a blended family structure or the effort that will be needed to make the structure work well.
-The very nature of blended families creates problems.
-Unfortunately, the biggest problem is from the reason the family exists in the first place.
-The family was created because people were not getting along and terminated relationships.
+There is nothing simple about a blended family structure or the effort to make it work well.
+The nature of blended families creates issues.
+Unfortunately, the biggest problem is the reason the family exists in the first place.
+The family was created because people were not getting along and terminating relationships.

 If you want the new blended family to work, it is time to think differently about the blended family and the exes.